Objective research and reviews to aid investing decisions | Thursday, May 24, 2012 | S&P 500 (SPY) 132.27 +0.07 | Gold (GLD) 151.62 -0.46

 iShares Russell 2000 Growth Index (IWO) – small capitalization growth stocks.

-For another perspective, the following table lists the winning and losing style ETFs by calendar month.
+For another perspective, the following table lists the best and worst style ETFs by calendar month.

-In summary, evidence from very limited data suggests that there may be some systematic differences in seasonality among size and value/growth ETFs, but the combination of small sample size and modest magnitude of differences does not support confident beliefs.
+In summary, evidence from available data suggests the possibility of some systematic differences in seasonality among size and value/growth ETFs, but the combination of small sample size and modest magnitude of differences limits confidence.

 Login